Last updated 19 July 2021

-Our valued staff are absolutely critical to the operation of our services and we are taking all the necessary measures to ensure that we are able to deliver this safely and with minimal disruption throughout this difficult period.
+Our valued staff are absolutely critical to the operation of our services, and we are taking all the necessary measures to ensure that we can deliver this safely and with minimal disruption throughout this difficult period.
 We would like to thank our staff for their tireless commitment to ellenor and for doing all they can to minimise infection and keep our services going.

 THANK YOU SO MUCH

 - Visitors will be advised by staff to follow the Government’s Guidance to stay at home/self-isolate if they become unwell with signs of COVID 19, and to contact NHS 111.